jkrumbiegel/DataFrameMacros.jl/README.md

 - `@sort` / `@sort!`
 - `@unique`

-Together with [Chain.jl](https://github.com/jkrumbiegel/Chain.jl), you get a convenient syntax for longer piped transformations:
+Together with [Chain.jl](https://github.com/jkrumbiegel/Chain.jl), you get a convient syntax for longer piped transformations:

 ```julia
 using DFMacros